codebytes/marp-slides-template/README.md

 - uses marp
 - uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages.
+- has a DevContainer/CodeSpace configured with Marp and Markdown preview extensions ready
+  - chrome is also added as it's needed in linux to make powerpoint slides

 To get started with creating a site, just click "[use this template]"!